Vegan Chocolate Smoothie

 Bonus ingredients and other smoothies

 Feel free to toss in some vanilla or almond extract, cinnamon, cardamom or even spinach for more flavor and nutrients.
-See me demo this chocolatey, frosty, naturally sweet Vegan Chocolate Banana Shake Treat on New Day NW, and check out my other whole-foods based smoothies for more on-the-go ideas:
+See me demo this chocolatey, frosty, naturally sweet Vegan Chocolate Smoothie on New Day NW, and check out my other whole-foods based smoothies for more on-the-go ideas: